Showing posts with label multicultural. Show all posts

 Bogolan - African mudcloths

-Bogolan means: made from mud.
 A bogolan is a handmade Malian cotton fabric traditionally dyed with mud.
 It has an important place in traditional Malian culture.
-The cloths is nowadays being exported wordwide for use in fashion, fine art and decoration.
+The cloths are nowadays being exported wordwide for use in fashion, fine art and decoration.

-Show this educational movie about bogolans.
-After this, show some pictures of bogolans and discuss colours, patterns and symbols.
+Show this movie about bogolans and show pictures of bogolans.
+Discuss colors, patterns and symbols.

-Students have to word in pairs this lesson.
 Two students get their own black sheet, but have to make one bogolan together - the sheets will be stuck together when finished.
-So they have to come to agreeements about colours, patterns and symbols.
+So they have to come to agreements about colors, patterns and symbols.